 “As a nation we are not getting enough sleep,” Dr. Wayne Giles, director of CDC’s Division of Population Health, said in a press release.

 The American Academy of Sleep Medicine and the Sleep Research Society recommend that adults should sleep 7 or more hours per night on a regular basis to promote optimal health.
-Based on this recommendation, the CDC estimates that an estimated 83.6 million U.S. adults sleep less than 7 hours.
+Based on this recommendation, the CDC estimates that 83.6 million U.S. adults sleep less than 7 hours.

 Read the report: Prevalence of Healthy Sleep Duration among Adults — United States, 2014